 1. Is the data centralized, federated or distributed?

 A growing number of organizations are transitioning from central access control to access and permissions at the local level.
 Local data producers prefer this because they retain control over their assets and are willing to take on the ongoing access decision role.
-Local access control facilitates sharing, not only from within a direct team but also to sharing more openly with the broader analytics community, as organizations gain comfort with risks and benefits of becoming more nimble and moving from a centralized authority.
+Local access control facilitates sharing, not only from within a direct team but also from sharing more openly with the broader analytics community.
+Organizations gain comfort with the risks and benefits of becoming more nimble and moving from a centralized authority.

-To conclude, by managing knowledge and sharing data properly, employees gain access to valuable information and deliver better results.
+To conclude, by managing knowledge and sharing data properly, employees gain valuable information and deliver better results.
 There are easy ways to inspire sharing and reuse in the analytics community.
 The organization stimulates innovation and achieves growth much easier.
-Furthermore, customers appreciate a company that can demonstrate its widespread expertise and the ability to use it in their benefit.
-In addition, check our blog post titled “Attributes of Companies That Use Analytics Successfully” for additional insights on what drive success in enterprise analytics.
+Furthermore, customers appreciate a company that can demonstrate its widespread expertise and uses it to their benefit.
+Also, check our blog post titled “Attributes of Companies That Use Analytics Successfully” for additional insights into what drives enterprise analytics success.